NicholasDJM/ProvisionsModManager/TFMOD/Features.md

 ## Future Features
 - Integrate installation and auto updating of Source Mods, like Team Fortress 2 Classic, Open Fortress, and Pre-Fortress 2 right inside Provisions mod manager.
 	- Files can be large, make sure to split via PART http method, and use Write Ahead Log.
+- Synchronize with a server's map list, and semi-automatically download workshop maps, move workshop maps to the maps folder, and optionally add map to mtp.cfg.
+	- There are several advantages to copying workshop maps from the workshop folder to the maps folder:
+		- On windows, if you try recording a Replay, the replay will stop functioning on workshop maps, due to a name error.
+Because TF2 attempts to name the replay files with the word "workshop\\" in it, the backslash is an invalid character on Windows, thus failing to save a replay.
+Moving the maps to the local maps folder means Replay will now work.
+However, connecting to servers with maps in the maps folder means downloading directly from the server if you don't have the map, usually being very slow.
+Instead, this feature would semi-automatically download a JSON file from the server with a list of workshop ID's, download the files, and move the map files, so connecting to the server is quick.
+	- Can't be fully automatic because instructing the Steam client to download workshop items brings it to the forefront, on top of any other programs.
+(This would disrupt user experience.)